DeepLearnI/atlas-ce-docs/docs/api_docs/sources/tutorials/fake_audio_detection_tutorial.md

 ## Setup
 1. Git Clone this repository.
-2. If you haven't already, install [Foundations Atlas Community Edition](https://www.atlas.dessa.com/?u=fakeaudio).
+2. If you haven't already, install [Atlas](https://www.atlas.dessa.com/?u=fakeaudio).
 3. Once you've installed Foundations Atlas, activate your environment if you haven't already, and navigate to your project folder, and then into the `code` directory.
 4. Run the following line in the terminal to install the required packages: